rayzhudev/digitalgarden/src/site/notes/Web3 Homepage.md

 	- Strategy: Use the subscription management to attract eyeballs from the normie crowd.
 - NFT portfolio viewer
 - Public NFT spam list
+- Create a community forum based off an NFT collection, can even filter for people with NFTs from two or more different collections

 ### UX
 Search for smart contracts with plain text "earn yield".
 Comes up with a list of staking/yield farming protocols.
 Ask it another question "where does the yield come from?", show information for each staking protocol/the selected protocol.
 Use GPT to generate answers.
 Allow community correction to teach the model.